 [Related Post: Top Ten Books By/With Muslims]

-During this last winter break I got my second taste of actually reading Muslims in YA fiction and that was through Scarlett Undercover* by Jennifer Latham.
+During this last winter break, I got my second taste of actually reading Muslims in YA fiction and that was through Scarlett Undercover* by Jennifer Latham.
 Then I read The Tyrant’s Daughter* by J.C.
 Carleson and in May I read (and DNFed) And I Darken* by Kiersten White.
 The common theme in all three of these books, other than that they involve Muslim MCs?
-They’re sooooo unrepresentative of Islam and show things like the Muslims having boyfriends, kissing boys before being married and being a gay Muslim, all of which is wrong/discouraged in Islam.
+They’re sooooo unrepresentative of Islam and show things like the Muslims having boyfriends, kissing boys before being married and being a gay Muslim, all of which is discouraged in Islam.
 The worst thing of all?
-If you’re not a Muslim, none of these are bad things at all and you’ll think this is what Islam is and that it’s all okay (hint: it’s not).
+If you’re not a Muslim, none of these are bad or big things at all and you’ll think this is what Islam is and that it’s all okay or encouraged (hint: it’s not).

 Anyways, other than those books, I’d never heard of any other Muslims in YA, misrepresented or not.
 Count that: 5!
 5 books with Muslims!
 Against the hundreds of thousands out there about literally everything else!
 That’s a problem, a big problem actually.
 Even bigger though?
 The misrepresentation.
 Misrepresentation is huge – bigger than not having a lot of Muslims in YA – because then your misinforming people about Islam and for people who usually aren’t around Muslims, the only way to learn about Muslims is through the media like books.
 So if you’re misinforming people about Muslims, you’re influencing a ton of people the wrong way which can lead to bad decisions and bullying and deaths etc etc etc….